typelevel/typelevel.github.com/_events/2017-10-26-conf-cadiz.md

 ## Venue

-This event took place at the Palacio de Congresos de Cádiz.
+This event will take place at the Palacio de Congresos de Cádiz.

 {% include venue_map.html %}

 ## Sponsors

-We'd like to thank all our sponsors who helped to make the conference happen:
+We'd like to thank all our sponsors who are helping to make the conference happen:

 {% include sponsors.html %}